Hushan-10/jaseci/docs/docs/reference/plugins/byllm.md

 ## Parallel Tool Calling

-When a `by llm()` function uses tools, the LLM may emit multiple tool calls in a single response.
-By default, these run one at a time.
-With parallel tool calling enabled, byLLM runs them concurrently via a shared thread pool - reducing wall-clock time when tools involve I/O (API calls, file reads, database queries).
+When the LLM emits multiple tool calls in a single response, byLLM can run them concurrently via a shared thread pool instead of one at a time.
+This reduces wall-clock time when tools involve I/O (API calls, file reads, database queries).

-### How It Works

 ```
 Sequential (default):     tool_A (1s) → tool_B (1s) → tool_C (1s) = 3s